 Take a serious look at your life and work habits.
 Some employees cannot work from home.
 The laundry is always calling, or bills need to be paid.
 They find the company of coworkers stimulating and would miss office banter.

 Ask yourself if you can compartmentalize your life.
 Employees who do this well are the best candidates for telecommuting.

 Once you’ve created your plan for what you want to negotiate for your flexible schedule, think about how the flexible schedule will benefit your employer.
-Perhaps you will be able to work the two hours you now spend commuting.
+Perhaps you will be able to work for the two hours you now spend commuting.

 Less stress will make you a better employee.
 Knowing that you can drop the children at daycare and pick them up will make you less concerned about their welfare.

 Many employees find they get more work accomplished by starting early, staying late or telecommuting.
 Employees find they can accomplish more work when there are fewer interruptions.
 If telecommuting is your flexible work solution, negotiate around the fact that your employer won't need to supply daily space or an office for you.